Mause/deep-makeover/README.md

 # Requirements

-You will need Python 3.5+ with Tensorflow r0.12+, and reasonably recent versions of numpy and scipy.
+You will need Python 3.5+ with Tensorflow r0.12+ (I used commit 28f5099 to be exact), and reasonably recent versions of numpy and scipy.

 ## Dataset